Connect Style Parsers with UI

 export default App;

-The OpenLayers style will be displayed directly in the GeoStyler UI.
+will now be displayed directly in the Style